ebylaska/PWDFT/QA/QMMM/README.md

 - qmmm.spring_Force(rion1,fion);

 To use this formulation of QM/MM requires the MD code to calculate
+- The forces on the QM atoms are included in the call to c_lammps_pspw_input_filename
 - The electrostatic potential on the QM atoms from the MM atoms
     - $U_I = \sum_{j=MM} {q_{j} \over |R_I - r_j| }$
     - function: qmmm.QMMM_electrostatic_potential(qion,rion1,uion)